 PM Hamdok in Kassala for Beni Amer-Nuba reconciliation

-On Monday in Kassala, leaders of the Beni Amer and Nuba tribes signed a reconciliation peace accord in the presence of Sudan’s Prime Minister Abdallah Hamdok.
+On Monday, leaders of the Beni Amer and Nuba signed a reconciliation peace accord in eastern Sudan's Kassala, in the presence of Sudan’s Prime Minister Abdallah Hamdok.

 The peace accord stipulates the annulment of all complaints, including homicide cases.
-However, the local state government guaranteed the payment of compensation, which amounted to SDG 120 million ($2.2 million*).
+The Kassala state government guarantees the payment of compensation, which amountsto SDG 120 million ($2.2 million*).

-However, people in Kassala organised a protest in front of the government building in conjunction with the visit of Hamdok.
-They submitted a memorandum to the PM demanding the removal of the acting military governor.
-They also denounced the smuggling of basic commodities in the region, and the absence of development projects.
+People in Kassala organised a protest vigil in front of the government buildings on Monday.
+In a memorandum handed to Hamdok, they demanded the removal of the acting military governor, intervention of the authorities to prevent the smuggling of basic commodities from the region, and the absence of development projects.

-Last year, the intercommunal violence between the Beni Amer and Nuba tribes erupted in various parts of eastern Sudan, claiming the lives of a number of people.
-On September 9, Port Sudan witnessed the signing ceremony of a reconciliation document reached to contain the recent clashes between Nuba and Bani Amer in the Red Sea state capital.
+Last year, bloody clashes between Beni Amer and Nuba tribesmen erupted in Kassala as well as in Port Sudan.
+On September 9, Port Sudan witnessed the signing of a reconciliation document between Nuba and Beni Amer in the Red Sea state capital.